Snowflake Quickstart

 Verify your setup

-If you’ve created the database successfully, you should be able to access some or all of the following views in your Snowflake share:
+If you’ve created the database successfully, you should be able to access the following views in your Snowflake share:

 Use HUMAN data in Snowflake